 Learn something new every day More Info... by email

-Classically-trained male actors such as Laurence Olivier, Richard Harris and Richard Burton were often encouraged to deliver their lines in a stentorian voice.
-A stentorian voice is generally considered the "voice of God" in performance circles; a powerful, booming vocal delivery meant to invoke authority and forcefulness.
-A narrator or master of ceremonies may also be asked to speak in a stentorian voice when announcing speakers or award winners.
-The ideal stentorian voice is both powerful and distinct, not simply loud or affected.
+Classically-trained male actors, such as Laurence Olivier, Richard Harris and Richard Burton, were often encouraged to deliver their lines in a stentorian voice.
+This is generally considered the "voice of God" in performance circles — a powerful, booming vocal delivery meant to invoke authority and forcefulness.
+A narrator or master of ceremonies may also be asked to speak this way when announcing speakers or award winners.
+The ideal is both powerful and distinct, not simply loud or affected.

 Actors and other performers who choose to speak in a stentorian voice should be careful not to exaggerate the effect.
-Audiences may become immune to the stereotypical booming stentorian voice used all too frequently in radio and television advertising.
-An authoritative or commanding voice may attract the listener's attention or add gravitas to the product, but an exaggerated stentorian voice often comes across as disingenuous and shallow.
+Audiences may become immune to the stereotypical booming voice used all too frequently in radio and television advertising.
+An authoritative or commanding voice may attract the listener's attention or add gravitas to the product, but an exaggerated one often comes across as disingenuous and shallow.
 The narrator should be able to communicate with his audience without affecting an artificial stentorian tone.

 The term can be traced back to Homer's epic description of the Battle of Troy, the Iliad.
 One of the characters in the Iliad is a Greek warrior named Stentor, who was said to possess the voice of 50 men, and could be heard for many miles around.
 This skill proved to be very useful during battles, since he could deliver commands or report enemy movements without leaving the field.
 Stentor's name became synonymous with the use of a loud booming voice to issue pronouncements to a general audience.